Bring Your Student’s Neighborhood History to Life:

 • Digital device usage for recording and basic mapping

-• Combine stories to make new stories: urban policy
+• Combine stories to develop new stories, generating new urban policy

 • Civic engagement and policy recommendations